PURCHASING

 If

-calling card works in other countries.
-Currently AT&T has teh widest
+card works in other countries.
+Currently AT&T has teh widest coverage with

-coverage with more than 200 countries.
-MCI WorldCom and Sprint are second,
+more than 200 countries.
+MCI WorldCom and Sprint are second, each covering over

 optionS